Secure-Embedded-Systems/woot2025-GlitchGluck/rtl-demo/fault-free/dstg/README.md

 dotty example.dot
 ```

+### Input
+- `valuedata_Q.json`
+  Contains scan state data for each word-level register, documented per cycle, reflecting the values of registers at different points during the simulation.

+### Script

 - `gen_dstg.py`
   A Python script used for generating the Dynamic State Transition Graph (DSTG) based on simulation data.
 It processes the scan state documentation to create the DSTG representation.

+### Output

 - `dstgfiles`
   Contains files related to the Dynamic State Transition Graph (DSTG), including output data and any related resources for DSTG analysis.